-- Stock possessing at least 80% of the total combined voting power of all classes of stock entitled to vote or at least 80% of the total value of shares of all classes of stock of each of the corporations, except the common parent corporation, is directly or indirectly owned by one or more of the other corporations; and - The common parent corporation directly or indirectly owns stock possessing at least 80% of the total combined voting power of all classes of stock entitled to vote or at least 80% of the total value of shares of all classes of stock of at least one of the other corporations, excluding, in computing such voting power or value, stock owned directly by such other corporation.
+• Stock possessing at least 80% of the total combined voting power of all classes of stock entitled to vote or at least 80% of the total value of shares of all classes of stock of each of the corporations, except the common parent corporation, is directly or indirectly owned by one or more of the other corporations; and

+• The common parent corporation directly or indirectly owns stock possessing at least 80% of the total combined voting power of all classes of stock entitled to vote or at least 80% of the total value of shares of all classes of stock of at least one of the other corporations, excluding, in computing such voting power or value, stock owned directly by such other corporation.

 Brother-sister group.
-A

-brother-sister group is two or more corporations if the same five or fewer persons who are individuals, estates, or trusts directly or indirectly own stock possessing:
+A brother-sister group is two or more corporations if the same five or fewer persons who are individuals, estates, or trusts directly or indirectly own stock possessing:

-- 1. At least 80% of the total combined voting power of all classes of stock entitled to vote or at least 80% of the total value of shares of all classes of the stock of each corporation, and - 2.
-More than 50% of the total combined voting power of all classes of stock entitled to vote or more than 50% of the total value of shares of all classes of stock of each corporation, taking into account the stock ownership of each such person only to the extent such stock ownership is identical with respect to each such corporation.
+1. At least 80% of the total combined voting power of all classes of stock entitled to vote or at least 80% of the total value of shares of all classes of the stock of each corporation, and

+2. More than 50% of the total combined voting power of all classes of stock entitled to vote or more than 50% of the total value of shares of all classes of stock of each corporation, taking into account the stock ownership of each such person only to the extent such stock ownership is identical with respect to each such corporation.

-The definition of a brother-sister group does not include item 1 above, for purposes of determining and allocating the following.
+The definition of a brother-sister group doesn't include item 1, earlier, for purposes of determining and allocating the following.

-- Taxable income brackets,

-- Accumulated earnings credit,
+- Taxable income brackets, - Accumulated earnings credit,

-- Alternative minimum tax exemption amount.

-- Phaseout of the alternative minimum tax exemption amount, or
+• Alternative minimum tax exemption amount,

-- The additional tax.

-For purposes of determining whether a corporation is a member of a brother-sister controlled group of corporations, within the meaning of section 1563(a)(2), stock owned by a person who is an individual, estate, or trust means:
+• Phaseout of the alternative minimum tax exemption amount, or the meaning of section 1563(a)(2), stock owned by a person who is an individual, estate, or trust means: